yubol-bobo/AI-in-One-Interview-Handbook/README.md

 | Muon | ✅ Yes | ✅ Yes | Low | High | Recent advancement |

+#### Black-Box Optimization
+- Black-box optimization (BBO) refers to optimizing an objective function without an explicit formula or gradient information for that function.
+BBO has become increasingly important with the rise of expensive simulations and automated experiments – scenarios where each function evaluation is costly or time-consuming, and derivatives are unavailable.

+- Random Search
+- Evolutionary Algorithms
+- Bayesian Optimization
+- Derivative-Free Optimization Methods (Direct Search and Surrogate Algorithms)
+- Reinforcement Learning-based Approaches

 #### Model evaluation and selection
 - Evaluation
     - TP, FP, TN, FN